rabbitmq/rabbitmq-website/site/consumers.md

 ### Using an Optional Queue Argument

 Set the `x-consumer-timeout` [optional queue argument](#optional-arguments) on a queue when the queue is declared.
+The timeout is specifiedin milliseconds.
+Whether the timeout should be enforced is evaluated periodically, at one minute intervals.

+### Using a Policy

+Set the `consumer-timeout` policy key.

 The value must be in milliseconds.

-### Using an Optional Consumer Argument

-Set the `x-consumer-timeout` optional consumer argument when the consumer is registered.
-The value must be in milliseconds.

-### Using a Policy
+Whether the timeout should be enforced is evaluated periodically, at one minute intervals.

 <pre class="lang-bash">
 # override consumer timeout for a group of queues using a policy